merguez-it/lite/README.md

 So, why ? - Because I want something simple Boost and Qt free.

-*This is a Work In Progress* So test it but don't use it.
+*This is a Work In Progress.* So test it but don't use it.

 ## Dependencies